AhmedElgarnousy/Advanced_ES_Diploma/Notes/04_Bootloader/Bootloader1.md

-### What is the Bootloader
+### What is the Embeddded Bootloader (Automotive ECU Bootloader)

 <img width="10%" height="10%" align="left" src="../imgs/bootloader-icon.png">

+Bootloader “bootstrap loader” or Boot Program.

-Small piece of code, stored in the MCU flash or ROM, to act as an application loader as well as a mechanism to update the applications wherever required.
+Small piece of code, stored in the MCU flash or ROM, to act as an application loader as well as a mechanism to update the applications wherever required(receive firmware updates)

+These updates may include bug fixes, security patches, or new features.
+The update process can happen via OTA or on-site.
+(e.g., at a service center) and involves several steps:

+Receiving the new software (via UDS or other protocols).
+Verifying the new firmware using cryptographic signatures.
+Storing the new software in flash memory.
+Restarting the ECU to load the updated firmware.

+#### Why do we use Bootloader?

+- Firmware Update
+- Security
+- Etc

 ---